-Many think of live chat as just another way for customers to reach a seller, but since there are other mediums available for providing customer service support, haven’t given much thought to its implementation.
-Truly, this is a mistake, as live chat helps increase customer satisfaction, which can increase sales.
+Many think of live chat as just another way for customers to reach a seller.
+Still, since other mediums are available for providing customer service support, they haven’t given much thought to its implementation.
+Indeed, this is a mistake, as live chat helps increase customer satisfaction, increasing sales.

 Why Live Chat on WordPress?

-Many see live chat as yet another technology to master and implement, as well as an additional budgeting/staffing concern.
-Those that think this way are ignoring the many benefits that come with setting up live chat on WordPress.
+Many see live chat as yet another technology to master and implement and an additional budgeting/staffing concern.
+Those who think this way ignore the many benefits of setting up live chat on WordPress.

 Live chat support agents are able to multitask as well, allowing the company to cut costs by not hiring as many agents as they would need when operating a call center.

 This is noteworthy because just a 5-minute delay in response results in a 400% decrease in odds to qualify that person as a lead.
-In the same survey, the one thing held in common between the 7% of companies who respond to inquiries in a timely manner is the fact that they make use of live chat.
+In the same survey, the one thing held in common between the 7% of companies who respond to inquiries promptly is that they use live chat.

 Most importantly, online customers prefer this method of customer support.
-92% of customers feel most satisfied when using live chat compared to any other customer service communication mediums, including voice, email, web forms, or social media.
+92% of customers feel most satisfied when using live chat than other customer service communication mediums, including voice, email, web forms, or social media.

 Plugins for Live Chat on WordPress

 LiveChat, as straightforward as its name, takes a no-nonsense approach to business.
-It is the industry leader in live chat support software and offers a free plugin that enables website owners to communicate with their website visitors even while on the go, as you don’t have to be logged into the WordPress dashboard to use the tool.
-The LiveChat application allows you or your chat operators to access LiveChat from laptop, tablet or mobile.
+It is the industry leader in live chat support software.
+It offers a free plugin that enables website owners to communicate with their website visitors even while on the go, as you don’t have to be logged into the WordPress dashboard to use the tool.
+The LiveChat application allows you or your chat operators to access LiveChat from laptops, tablets, or mobile.

 LiveChat comes with a feature that allows chat agents to send chat invitations to users, based on certain criteria, like how many pages they’ve visited or how long they’ve spent on a site.
 Other features include real-time monitoring, file sharing, and a built-in ticketing system that provides 24/7 support to customers.
 The latter mentioned feature makes it so that even if you’re offline, your website’s visitors can still contact you for support.

-LiveChat also seamlessly integrates with third-party software solutions such as Zendesk, Google Analytics, popular CRM Hubspot, Salesforce, and social media sites like Facebook and Twitter.
+This plugin also seamlessly integrates with third-party software solutions such as our very own Hub (and you’ll see coming up), Zendesk, Google Analytics, popular CRM Hubspot, Salesforce, and social media sites like Facebook and Twitter.

 The plugin may be free, but the use of LiveChat isn’t.
 Basic plans start at $16/month/agent when billed annually.